 In my opinion, regarding one animal as more sacred than the other adds insult to the creations of God.
 However, ancient and modern cultures that worshipped animals do so for divine purposes.
 People who glorify animals believe each of them have unique, spiritual attributes associated with them, and thus, by fully devoting to their essence, humans are also purifying themselves.

 In actuality, all animals are sacred, and we can learn important survival skills from them all.
-However, despite all the curiosity it raises, in this article, we are only going to be looking at some of the popular sacred animals that humans have been honouring, and idolizing since long ago.
+However, despite all the curiosity it raises, in this article we are only going to be looking at some of the popular sacred animals that humans have been honoring and idolizing since long ago.

 Cats were highly respected in ancient Egypt.
 As such, there were penalties imposed on those who harmed them.
 Participating intentionally or unintentionally in the death of a cat was responded with death of the individual.

 Cats could kill venomous snakes in the region, and because of that, people felt protected by them.
 Furthermore, cats protected crop fields by getting rid of rats, insects, and snakes.

 By the same token, cats were the only animals mummified after death, which shows that Egyptians considered them as their equal.
 Besides, it is also believed that the cat owners would shave off their eyebrows after their kitty’s death to pay respect to the departed soul.

 Having said that, the cat goddess Bastet was highly celebrated in all of Egypt at that time.
 She was glorified as the goddess of evil spirits, and contagious diseases, which explains the reason why Pharaohs adored cats so much.
 In existence, she symbolized the sun, possessed the head of a cat, and a body of a woman.